 - Now, Restart the Wi-Fi router.
 Once the router is On, turn OFF airplane mode

-- Connect Wi-Fi to your PC again and check whether everything is working or not.
+- Connect Wi-Fi to your PC again and check whether everything is working.

 3. Update Your Network Device Driver

 If you get a “No Internet Secured” error, your Network Device Driver might be the problem.
 So, try to update it to fix the issue.

 - Do right-click on Start Menu > Device Manager.

 - Look for Network Adapters in the list and select your network device.

 - Now, right-click on it and click on Update driver.

 - While the driver is getting updated, reboot Windows.

 - Once it is successful, Windows will automatically connect to the network.

-- If this is not working, instead of clicking on Update driver, click on Disable Device, reboot the PC, and enable it.
+- If this is not working, instead of clicking on Update driver, click Disable Device, reboot the PC, and enable it.

 4. Disable Wifi Sharing Software